Sex and the Law

 When you’re considering getting naked with someone you really fancy probably one of the last things on your mind is the law – obviously there are the rape laws when a person forces someone to have sex – however, when you’re both horny and fancy the pants off each other, what’s the law got to do with it?

 The age of consent means the age someone needs to be before they can agree to have any sexual contact.

-The age of consent in Scotland is 16 for girls and boys, whether straight, bi, gay or lesbian or trans.
+The age of consent in Scotland is 16 for everyone regardless of sexual orientation or gender identity.
 This means that if you are both over 16 and want to have any sexual contact then you will not be breaking the law.
-The law says that you are not old enough or mature enough to make that decision for yourself as you are still legally a child, so it makes that decision for you and it automatically says No.

 If one of you is under 16 then the one who is over 16 is breaking the law.

 In actual fact the law is not there to stop underage teens from having sex together, it’s there for protection.
 By having a legal age, we can prosecute those people who take advantage of children and abuse young people.

 Are you worried about the law and getting contraception?

 You have no need to be as all health workers are there to help you and make sure you access the sexual health services that you need.
 They do need to make sure that you are safe and not in any kind of abusive situation.
 All health services are accessible to young people even if they are not 16 yet, this includes sexual health services for contraception.
 You are also allowed to buy condoms at any age.